 From our standpoint, while not best practice, you could package all your content with the same key and persist the license to infinity (if the player supports it).
 However, the Content Owners probably have a different opinion.

-Stay tuned for announcements around this very subject.
 In the meantime, let us know what you think.
 Contact Us for a free DRM Checkup.
 We look forward to your feedback and always welcome the opportunity to reconnect.